aldensiol/agent-visualiser/README.md

 1. **LangGraph Workflows:** The tool uses **LangGraph** to engineer and compile workflows.
 In my personal opinion, LangGraph strikes the right balance between autonomous agent decisions and deterministic outcomes, which makes it my ideal choice this project.
 2. **Information Retrieval:**
-   - **Vector Database:** Implemented using AWS OpenSearch, allowing for efficient and scalable vector-based information retrieval.
+   - **Vector Database:** Implemented using Milvus/Zillis (Open Source), allowing for efficient and scalable vector-based information retrieval.
    - **Graph Database:** Uses **Neo4j** as the knowledge graph database, populated using **Relik** for a lightweight and quick approach, without relying on large language models (LLMs).
 As such, the preprocessing of documents involved splitting coreference resolution, Named Entity Recognition (NER), Entity Linking (EL), and Relationship Extraction (RE) into it's own processes.

 ## 🚀 Getting Started